-Old Gods of Appalachia, a horror anthology podcast, launched in 2019 as a passion project for two Wise, Virginia natives.
+Old Gods of Appalachia, a horror anthology podcast, launched in 2019 as a passion project for two Wise, Virginia, natives.
 Cam Collins and Steve Shell wanted to pay homage to their ancestral home while adding a cosmic horror twist.
-Less than three years later and the show has exploded in popularity, garnering multiple awards.
-It’s currently ranked number two in Apple podcast’s fiction and in the top five of the science fiction section.
+Less than three years later, the show has exploded in popularity, garnering multiple awards.
+It’s currently ranked No. 2 in Apple Podcasts’ fiction section, and in the top five of the science fiction section.
 Now, they want to bring the horror from the holler straight to the tabletop.

 Collins and Shell launched a Kickstarter for the Old Gods of Appalachia Roleplaying Game on April 12, then promptly obliterated their funding goal in less than a day.
 The game promises to take you on an adventure that’ll stretch the limits of your imagination and sanity, all while giving fans an opportunity to dive deeper into the weird, evocative world of the show.